 Since the end of the Korean War in 1953, the Korean Peninsula has been divided by a demilitarised zone separating the DPRK in the north and the ROK in the south.
 While peace is maintained under an armistice agreement, the two Koreas are still technically at war.
 Relations between the two countries continue to be tense and low-level military clashes have sometimes occurred.

 In November 2010, the ROK and the DPRK exchanged artillery fire with some shells landing on the ROK island of Yeonpyeong, near a disputed sea border.
 Two civilians and two soldiers were killed and several others injured.
 We continue to advise against travel to Yeonpyeong Island or other islands near the Northern Limit Line.

 In May 2010, a multinational ROK-led investigation concluded that the sinking of the ROK Navy corvette, Cheonan, in March 2010, was a result of a North Korean (DPRK) attack.

 Prior to the most recent underground nuclear test in February 2013, the DPRK conducted tests in October 2006 and May 2009.
 Negotiations between the DPRK, ROK, United States, China, Japan and Russia (the Six-Party Talks) in an effort to resolve international concerns about its nuclear program have stalled.

 You should avoid all protests and demonstrations as they may turn violent.
 Monitor the local media for information about possible new safety or security risks.

 While the crime rate in the ROK is low, petty crime exists, particularly in major cities such as Seoul and Busan.
-There have also been some instances of sexual assault and other violent crimes against foreign tourists and expatriates.
-You should exercise care walking alone at night, particularly in bar and nightclub areas.
+There have also been instances of sexual assault and other violent crimes against foreign tourists and expatriates.
+You should exercise care when walking alone at night, particularly in bar and nightclub areas.
 We recommend that you avoid using unofficial taxis.

 Money and valuables